simolus3/drift/docs/docs/Dart API/tables.md

 | `Enum`      | `textEnum()` | `TEXT` (more information available [here]("../type_converters.md#implicit-enum-converters")).  |

 !!! note "JSON Serialization"

     The way drift maps Dart types to SQL types is independent of how it serializes data to JSON.
     For example, Dart `bool` values are stored as `0` or `1` in the database, but as `true` or `false` in JSON.

-### Nullable
+### Optional Columns

 Drift adopts Dart's non-nullable by default approach.
-If you do want to make a column nullable, just use `nullable()`:
+If you do want to make a column nullable, use `nullable()`:

 {{ load_snippet('nnbd','lib/snippets/dart_api/tables.dart.excerpt.json') }}

 Columns in Dart-defined tables default to `NOT NULL` in SQL.
-If a value is not provided for a column, the database will throw an error.
+Omitting values during insertion causes exceptions.

-### Defaults
+### Default Values

 Default values can be set for columns using two methods: